zonayedpca/ReactPress/README.md

 ```
 npm run build
 ```
 - You will find a new directory named as your React Application Project inside ```build``` directory.
 This will be your WordPress theme.
-You can make a ```zip``` version of this directory, or you copy this directory to your WordPress directory.
+You can make a ```zip``` version of this directory, or you can copy this directory to your WordPress directory.

 ## Contribution
 ### Testing